loganwright/Genome/README.md

 <h1 align="center">Genome 2.1.0</h1>

-With the 2.1.0 release, `Json` has been replaced with a file type independent `Dna` object.
+With the 2.1.0 release, `Json` has been replaced with a file type independent `Node` object.
 This positions the library to gain serializers and deserializers for various file types other than JSON.
 NSData support has been temporarily removed, as the dependency that provided it has been phased out.
 It will be re-added with the serialization and deserialization support. `NSJSONSerialization` can be used perform the conversion from `NSData` to `[String:AnyObject]` while serialization support is coming.

 #### Pure

 Removing Foundation dependencies for core functionality has always been a goal of this library, and it turns out that it snuck into the `1.0.0` version.
 By casting `AnyObject` to and from value types such as `String`, `Int`, etc. we were dependent on the underlying `NSString`, `NSNumber`, `NSArray`, etc. class systems.

-This means that going forward, we'll be using the new `Dna` type.
-The new `Dna` type is an independent structure, and no longer a `typealias` of `[String : AnyObject]`.
-Usage should be natural with comprehensive literal syntax: `let name: Dna = "HumanName"`.
-When converting from data or a string, use `let dna = try Dna.deserialize(dnaData)`.
+This means that going forward, we'll be using the new `Node` type.
+The new `Node` type is an independent structure, and no longer a `typealias` of `[String : AnyObject]`.
+Usage should be natural with comprehensive literal syntax: `let name: Node = "HumanName"`.
+When converting from data or a string, use `let node = try Node.deserialize(nodeData)`.

 There are periodic changes and maintenance throughout, so the README is definitely worth a skim to see some of what's new.
 Remember, if you're feeling nostalgic and you're not ready to update, you can roll back to a 1.0.0 compatible version by using `pod 'Cocoapods', '~> 1.0.0'`.